Maple Leafs recoup 2023 1st-round pick and acquire defencemen Schenn, Gustafsson | CBC Sports

 "Jesse possesses a great blend of size and skill, and he will add to the depth of our forward group," Hurricanes general manager Don Waddell said in a statement.
 "He has familiarity with some of our other Finnish players, and we see him as a great fit for our team and locker room."

-The move helps replace what Carolina expected out of Max Pacioretty before the veteran winger re-tore his right Achilles tendon last month.

-Drafted fourth overall by the Oilers in 2016, the six-foot-four, 201-pound Puljujarvi has struggled at times, amassing 51 goals and 61 assists in 317 regular-season games.
+Picked fourth overall by the Oilers in the 2016 NHL entry draft, the six-foot-four, 201-pound forward has struggled at times, amassing 51 goals and 61 assists in 317 regular-season games.

-He spent three seasons in Edmonton before returning to his native Finland to play parts of two seasons in the Finnish Elite League.
-Puljujarvi returned to the Oilers in October 2020 and signed a one-year contract worth $3 million US in July.

-The 22-year-old Puistola has yet to make his NHL debut after being selected by Carolina in the third round of the 2019 draft.
-The six-foot, 175-pound forward from Tampere, Finland has 15 goals and 38 points in Finland's Liiga this season

 Holland said he spoke with Puljujarvi and his agent a couple of weeks ago and pitched them on having the Finn return to Edmonton on a one or two-year deal with an average annual value of about $1 million.
 Puljujarvi said he wanted "a fresh start instead," the GM said.